Moving to Barcelona?

-Upon your move to Barcelona, you will quickly find yourself in the most cosmopolitan and most exciting city in Spain.
-The bars, restaurants, and museums as well as the busy seaside are definitely a reason for moving to Barcelona.
+Barcelona is probably the most cosmopolitan and exciting city in Spain.
+The bars, restaurants, and museums, as well as the busy seaside, are definitely a reason for moving to Barcelona.
 However, the city also impresses expats with its history and tradition, an aspect the locals are particularly proud of.

-Barcelona, the capital of Catalonia, is located in the northwest of the Iberian Peninsula.
+Barcelona, the capital of Catalonia, is located in the northeast of the Iberian Peninsula.
 With about 1.6 million inhabitants, Barcelona is also the second biggest city in Spain, right after Madrid.
-The city is considered Europe’s largest urban center on the Mediterranean Sea.
-It is enveloped by the rivers Llobregat and Besòs.
+It is considered Europe’s largest urban center on the Mediterranean Sea, enveloped by the rivers Llobregat and Besòs.

-Barcelona is the capital of Catalonia and, due to Catalonia’s political autonomy within Spain, has an important status within the region.
-Catalonia is ruled by the Generalitat which has its seat in Barcelona.
+Barcelona is the capital of Catalonia and, due to Catalonia’s political autonomy within Spain, has a particularly important status within the region.
+Catalonia is ruled by the Generalitat, which has its seat in Barcelona.
 The first version of this autonomous government dates back to medieval times when the Diputació General de Catalunya was in power.
-Due to the Catalan Statute of Autonomy, Barcelona’s city government enjoys a high amount of decision-making authority.
+Due to the Catalan Statute of Autonomy, Barcelona’s city government enjoys a large amount of decision-making authority.

-EU- and non-EU nationals are subject to different requirements and restrictions.
-EU/EEA citizens simply need a valid passport or ID when moving to Barcelona.
-For a stay exceeding three months, an NIE (Número de Indentificación de Extranjeros), an identity number for foreigners, is required as well.
-This number is essential if you want to move to Barcelona.
-You will need it to rent or buy property, open a bank account, or simply work in Barcelona.
+Foreign residents from EU member states and non-EU nationals are subject to different requirements and restrictions.
+EU/EEA citizens simply need a valid passport or ID to enter the country.
+For a stay exceeding three months, an NIE (Número de Indentificación de Extranjeros), an identity number for foreigners, is required for every foreign national in Spain.
+You will need this number to rent or buy property, open a bank account, or simply work in Barcelona.

-There are many Departments of Foreigners (Oficina de Extranjeros) in Barcelona which handle all bureaucratic issues of expats and other foreigners moving to Barcelona.
-In order to apply for an NIE, you need to submit the following documents at the responsible office:
+There are many Departments of Foreigners (Extranjería) in Barcelona which handle all bureaucratic issues of foreigners moving to Barcelona.
+In order to apply for an NIE, you need to submit the following documents at the respective office: